-- Talk with family about new vocabulary words and what they're learning in math. - Bring home class newsletters and notices about family fun nights and events. - Keep a log of games they play at home to practice new vocabulary words and math. - Utilize some of the many educational links available through the school website when they have screen time.
+- Talk with your child about what they're learning in math, reading and other subjects. - Bring home class newsletters and notices about family fun nights and events. - Keep a log of games they play at home to practice new vocabulary words and math. - Utilize some of the many educational links available through the school website when they have screen time.